Ionosphere: D layer

-The D layer is the innermost layer, 48 to 90 km above the surface of the Earth.
+The D layer is the innermost layer, 60 to 90 km above the surface of the Earth with an electron density of 10^{2} to 10^{4} per cm^{3}.
 Ionization here is due to Lyman series-alpha hydrogen radiation at a wavelength of 121.6 nanometre (nm) ionizing nitric oxide (NO).
 In addition, solar flares can generate hard X-rays (wavelength < 1 nm) that ionize N_{2} and O_{2}.
-Recombination rates are high in the D layer, so there are many more neutral air molecules than ions.

-Medium frequency (MF) and lower high frequency (HF) radio waves are significantly attenuated within the D layer, as the passing radio waves cause electrons to move, which then collide with the neutral molecules, giving up their energy.
-Lower frequencies experience greater absorption because they move the electrons farther, leading to greater chance of collisions.
-This is the main reason for absorption of HF radio waves, particularly at 10 MHz and below, with progressively less absorption at higher frequencies.
-This effect peaks around noon and is reduced at night due to a decrease in the D layer's thickness; only a small part remains due to cosmic rays.
-A common example of the D layer in action is the disappearance of distant AM broadcast band stations in the daytime.
+Low frequency radio waves are attenuated by the inverse square of the frequency within the D layer, as they cause free electrons to vibrate, dissipating their energy.
+This prevents low frequency radio signals from penetrating into the upper atmosphere, except when the D layer disappears such as at night.
+Ionospheric absorption results in signals below 50 MHz being less effective during peak sunspot cycles, due to enhanced ultraviolet radiation generation.

 During solar proton events, ionization can reach unusually high levels in the D-region over high and polar latitudes.
 Such very rare events are known as Polar Cap Absorption (PCA) events, because the increased ionization significantly enhances the absorption of radio signals passing through the region.
-In fact, absorption levels can increase by many tens of dB during intense events, which is enough to absorb most (if not all) transpolar HF radio signal transmissions.
-Such events typically last less than 24 to 48 hours.
+Polar radio blackouts can cover a large region, and though less frequent than auroral events, can last days.

 E layer

-The E layer is the middle layer, 90 to 150 km above the surface of the Earth.
-Ionization is due to soft X-ray (1–10 nm) and far ultraviolet (UV) solar radiation ionization of molecular oxygen (O_{2}).
-Normally, at oblique incidence, this layer can only reflect radio waves having frequencies lower than about 10 MHz and may contribute a bit to absorption on frequencies above.
-However, during intense sporadic E events, the E_{s} layer can reflect frequencies up to 50 MHz and higher.
-The vertical structure of the E layer is primarily determined by the competing effects of ionization and recombination.
-At night the E layer weakens because the primary source of ionization is no longer present.
-After sunset an increase in the height of the E layer maximum increases the range to which radio waves can travel by reflection from the layer.
+Air density is lower in the E and F layers, causing fewer electron collisions.
+Instead, as the radio signals propagate upward they encounter increased electron density causing the radio signals to refract away from the increased density until they are bent back towards the Earth, essentially being reflected.
+Both angle of incidence and frequency determine the amount of refraction, with refraction decreasing with increasing frequency.
+Higher frequency radio signals may pass through the D layer, but be reflected by the E layer, or the F layers at even higher frequencies, though a frequency may be reached where the signal passes all layers into outer space.

+The E layer is the middle layer, 105 to 160 km above the surface of the Earth with an electron density several times 10^{5} per cm^{3}.
+Ionization is due to 80 to 103 nm ultraviolet (UV) solar radiation ionization of molecular oxygen (O_{2}), and X-ray radiation from solar flares.
+The lowest level of ionization occurs just before sunrise, then increases with a peak at noon.

 This region is also known as the Kennelly–Heaviside layer or simply the Heaviside layer.
 Its existence was predicted in 1902 independently and almost simultaneously by the American electrical engineer Arthur Edwin Kennelly (1861–1939) and the British physicist Oliver Heaviside (1850–1925).
 In 1924 its existence was detected by Edward V. Appleton and Miles Barnett.